Oswar Rotocorp

 Start Your Project

-1. Scientific Foundations of Rotary Air Lock Engineering
+1. Scientific Foundations of Rotary Valves Engineering

 • Pressure Differential Control – enabling the transfer of solids between zones of different pressure while preventing air leakage.